 What is starch in food?

-What is starch in food is central to understanding this carb.
+What is starch in food is central to preparing our meals.
+Are potatoes, pasta and breakfast cereals bad for us?

 Starches are made up primarily of two chemical forms.

-• Amylopectin is a highly-branched chain of glucose units making up about 75% of the starch.
+• Amylopectin is a highly-branched chain of sugar units making up about 75% of the starch.
 It is very readily digested by enzymes producing a flood of glucose molecules.

-• Amylose is a long string of glucose units, tightly coiled, making up about 25%; it is more slowly digested.
+• Amylose is a long string of tightly-coiled glucose units making up about 25%; it is more slowly digested.

-Cooling the cooked starch reestablishes the crystalline form; this is known as retrogradation.
-Enzymes have more difficulty breaking up the glucose chain; the sugars are released more slowly.
+Cooling the cooked starch re-establishes the crystalline form; this is known as retrogradation.
+Enzymes then have more difficulty breaking up the chains of sugars; the glucose is released more slowly.

-Cooled gelatinized corn gritsCooling recrystallizes corn grits turning it into resistant starch
+Cooled gelatinized corn gritsCooling recrystallizes corn grits turning it into resistant gelatinised starch

-These are important concepts; they greatly influence how rapidly the starch is digested and absorbed in the gut.
+These are important concepts; they greatly influence how rapidly the carbs are digested and absorbed in the gut.
 Is starch good for you?
 Retrogradation of hot breads, porridges and soups is the key.

 Is starch good for you?

-This is an important question and not one that can be simply answered or even ignored.
+This is an important question but not one that can be answered simply or even ignored.
+Refined grains gelatinise more quickly; they take a shorter time to cook.

 Fat, protein and fibre slow the process of gelatinisation, hampering the action of the enzymes.
-Sugars are released more slowly; the glycemic index is reduced.
+Sugars are released more gradually; the glycemic index is reduced.

-Put differently, the extraction of fat, protein and fibre from a grain, the refining process, speeds up the process of gelatinisation; it takes less time to cook, pleasing Mom.
-But when eaten the enzymes are more easily able to digest the starch, raising the glycemic index; the sugars are released faster and absorbed readily into the portal blood stream.
+Put differently the extraction of fat, protein and fibre from a grain in the refining process, speeds up the process of gelatinisation; it takes less time to cook, pleasing Mom.
+But when eaten the enzymes in the gut are more easily able to digest the starch, raising the glycemic index; the sugars are released faster and absorbed readily into the portal blood stream.

 Is starch good for you?
 It's certainly not bad unless the fat, protein and fibre have been extracted; then it becomes highly glycemic, raising blood glucose unnecessarily.
-Refined carbohydrate, eaten regularly and frequently, ultimately stresses the pancreas making us insulin-resistant; our cells are unable to take up the excess sugars.
+Refined carbohydrates, eaten regularly and frequently, ultimately stress the pancreas making us insulin-resistant; our cells are unable to take up the excess sugars.

 Research consistently shows on the other hand that unrefined starches, those which have all the fat, protein and fibre components promote wellness and help fight off disease; they are so-called functional foods.